friendly/genridge/README.md

 $\mathbf{y} = \mathbf{X} \; \mathbf{\beta} + \mathbf{\epsilon}$ for $p$
 predictors in a multiple regression.
-In this context, high multiple correlations among the predictors lead to well-known problems of colinearity under ordinary least squares (OLS) estimation, which result in unstable estimates of the parameters in β: standard errors are inflated and estimated coefficients tend to be too large in absolute value on average.
+In this context, high multiple correlations among the predictors lead to well-known problems of collinearity under ordinary least squares (OLS) estimation, which result in unstable estimates of the parameters in β: standard errors are inflated and estimated coefficients tend to be too large in absolute value on average.